NiiTRooX/extract-all-fonts/README.md

 extract-all-fonts /path/to/mkv --out ~/.local/share/fonts
 ```

-`--out` is optional, fonts are dumped into the current dir if left out
+The `--out` option is optional.
+If it is not specified, fonts will be written to the current directory.

-Only the filename is checked for duplicates
+Duplicate detection is based on the filename only.